allenai/grit_official/README.md

 ```

 ## Configuration
 We use Hydra to specify configuration parameters through `configs/default.yaml` file.
-You may need to specify the following parameters in `default.yaml`:
+You will need to specify the following parameters in `default.yaml`:
 - `data_dir`: path to the directory where you want to download GRIT data
 - `output_dir`: path to the directory where you want to save output logs